carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 ![Results for the preallocation benchmark on 9800X3D](benchmark/figures/hdd_medium_pre.png)

 Here we see a slight speedup for 8 FileProcessors, which doesn't really confirm the hypothesis, as the speedup is within the margin of error.
-However, the preallocation does hint the size of the files to the filesystem, which can be beneficial for the long-term health of the filesystem.
+However, the preallocation provides a size hint to the filesystem, which can be beneficial its long-term health.
-Furthermoree, this effect is likely due to the fact that the target disk is quite new and unused, so fragmentation is not as big of an issue as it would be on a disk that has been used for a while.
+Furthermore, this effect is likely due to the fact that the target disk is quite new and unused, so fragmentation is not as big of an issue as it would be on a disk that has been used for a while.
 Regardless, providing the hint doesn't hurt the performance, so enabling it for HDD based systems is recommended.

 # Future work